darrenjacoby/postcss-root-parse-var/README.md

 Simple PostCSS plugin to add support for **`parse-var()`**, allowing a CSS variable to be parsed from `:root` or a selector of your choice.

-This is useful if you are using another PostCSS plugin/function that requires a static value and differs from fallback PostCSS plugins that replace all variables with static values.
+Useful if a subsequent PostCSS plugin requires a static value to work on.
+This is not intended as a fallback for `var()`.

 ### Installation